 “Naturally, my husband and I would do anything to help our son, but we discovered we weren’t the right match for Logan.
-My sister-in-law was a closer match, but her blood type was not the right fit,” says Amy.
-“As the summer progressed, Logan got sicker and by fall, we were told he would likely need a transplant within six months.
-So, the best chance for him meant putting him on the national waiting list.”
+My sister-in-law was a potential match, but was still not the right fit,” says Amy.

-With Logan placed on the list in January of 2019, Amy was told to be ready any second for the call that would inform her a liver donation had become available.
-But four months later with no phone call, she was beginning to lose hope.
+As Logan was listed with a fairly high PELD (Pediatric End-stage Liver Disease) score, which is used to estimate disease severity and determines placement on the transplant waiting list, Amy and Nick were told to be ready at any time for the call that would inform them a liver had become available.
+But, four months later with no phone call or living donor matches, they were beginning to lose hope.

-But then something happened that neither Amy, her husband, or even most medical professionals could ever expect.
-Thanks to a partnership with a hospital in New York, a donor became available for Logan that was a perfect match.
+Then something happened that neither Amy, her husband, or even most medical professionals could ever expect.
+Thanks to a partnership with a hospital in New York, a living donor became available for Logan that was a perfect match.

 Today, now nearly four years old, Logan is thriving.

 Amy and Nick are forever grateful to Logan’s donor and for the care they received from their Michigan Medicine team.

-“For everything the team did, the months of working around the clock for approvals from insurance companies and making sure everything was in place for the surgeries – we couldn’t have asked for a better outcome,” says Amy.
+“For everything the team did, the months of working around the clock for approvals from insurance companies and making sure everything was in place for the surgeries – we couldn’t have asked for a better team and outcome,” says Amy.
 I thank God every day for our team.
 They are an extension of our family and I know that Logan is here because of them.”